scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 # SCMP {#scmp}

-## Introduction

 The SCION Control Message Protocol (SCMP) is analogous to the Internet Control Message Protocol (ICMP).
 It provides functionality for network diagnostics, such as traceroute, and error messages that signal packet processing or network-layer problems.
-SCMP is a helpful tool for network diagnostics and, in the case of External Interface Down and Internal Connectivity Down messages, an optimization for end hosts to detect network failures more rapidly and fail-over to different paths.
+SCMP is a helpful tool for network diagnostics and, in the case of External Interface Down and Internal Connectivity Down messages, a signal for endpoints to detect network failures more rapidly and fail-over to different paths.
 However, SCION nodes should not strictly rely on the availability of SCMP, as this protocol may not be supported by all devices and/or may be subject to rate limiting.

 This document specifies only messages RECOMMENDED for the purposes of path diagnosis and recovery.
 An extended specification, still a work in progress, can be found in {{SCMP}}.